Traveling on a budget starts with a few basic things.

 6. Go ahead and ask for that upgrade Hotels and rental cars are about the only area in the travel industry where free upgrades are still given but you just might get that corner room or upgraded rental car.

 7. Sign up for loyalty programs.
-Sometimes there’s a discounted rate (cars or hotels), but there’s ALWAYS some type of perks: expedited check in/checkout, free 2nd driver, free nights after ‘x’ number of stays, early boarding or free baggage fees.
+I have found that loyalty programs (hotels, rental cars, airlines) sometimes secures a better rate – and usually comes with some extra perks: expedited check in/checkout, free 2nd driver, free nights after ‘x’ number of stays, early boarding or free baggage fees.
+ALWAYS join these programs as they’re typically free!

 - Finding Bargains on Rental Cars